BEPS (Base Erosion and Profit Shifting) - managing the impact on your business

 Another consequence of the evolution of the digital economy and digitised businesses is the proliferation of taxes levied by individual countries on digital rather than physical presence, i.e., digital service taxes (DSTs), over the past several years.
 Many countries view DSTs as a mechanism to raise revenue.

 Part of the OECD’s two-pillar approach is the removal of all unilateral DSTs and similar measures and a commitment by countries not to introduce such measures in the future.
 Certain multilateral agreements have been reached on transitional measures to repeal DSTs and mechanisms to address double taxation issues that could arise under Pillar One and existing DSTs, however ongoing delays to Pillar One are creating tension in application of these measures.
+As a result, some territories are progressing with legislating for and bringing into force DSTs, and this is an area that businesses trading internationally will need to monitor carefully.

 Your key people